Treaties of Tilsit: Aftermath

 The War of the Fourth Coalition was over.
 The Peninsular War began on 19 November 1807 and the War of the Fifth Coalition began in 1809.

 The Neman was crossed at the outset of the 1812 French invasion of Russia.

 Following the end of the Napoleonic Wars in 1815, the Congress of Vienna would restore many Prussian territories.

-By signing these treaties, France left Persia and the Ottomans, who had previously hoped for France's help under treaties with France (including Finckenstein), in the face of Russian aggression, and established the loss of parts of Persia in the Caucasus, such as the present-day republics Azerbaijan, Georgia and Armenia.
+By signing these treaties, France left Persia and the Ottomans, who had previously hoped for France's help under treaties with France (including Finckenstein), in the face of Russian aggression, and established the loss of parts of Persia in the Caucasus, such as the present-day countries Azerbaijan, Georgia and Armenia.